Robotic Welding Processes

 Robotic welding automates the welding process to increase accuracy, enhance safety and reduce the time needed to complete each project.
 These benefits make the robotic welding process a popular alternative to manual metal joining.
 Several industries take advantage of this automated process to get the results they need as quickly as possible.

 Welding requires a high level of education and skill.
 However, the number of professional welders does not meet the needs of the industry.
-According to the American Welding Society, by 2022, the industry will experience a shortage of 450,000 welders.
-Instead of letting critical projects these workers would complete fall behind, robots can pick up the slack.
+According to the American Welding Society, by 2023, the industry will require over 375,000 welders to satisfy the needs of consumers and companies.
+To help with the demands of the industry, manufacturers can use robotic welding equipment to supplement in-person applications.

-Robots automate the process, which ensures higher accuracy, less waste and faster operation.
-With the range of machinery available, robots adapt to a wide variety of welding processes including arc, resistance, spot, TIG and more.
+Robots automate the process, which ensures higher accuracy, less waste and faster operations.
+With the range of machinery available, robots can adapt to various welding processes, including arc welding, resistance welding, spot welding, TIG welding and more.

 1. Arc Welding